ucsf-wynton/wynton-website-hpc/docs/howto/conda.md

 [alice@{{ site.devel.name }} ~]$
 ```

-Next time you activate the conda environment, it'll be automatically staged onto the local disk, and therefore run much faster there:
+Next time you activate the Conda environment, it'll be automatically packaged and then staged onto the local disk, and therefore run much faster there:

 ```sh
 INFO: Staging current Conda environment ({{ site.user.home }}/.conda/envs/myjupyter) to local disk ...